ChristianBergler/ORCA-CLEAN/README.md

 ```

 ## General Information
 Manuscript Title: <em>ORCA-CLEAN: A Deep Denoising Toolkit for Killer Whale Communication</em>.
-A description of ORCA-CLEAN was handed in to Interspeech 2020 (under review).<br><br>A <b>preprint version</b> of the submitted paper together with all original/denoised sound examples (killer whales, birds, and human speech), listed in the paper, can be found here.
+The following link will provide all original/denoised sound examples (killer whales, birds, and human speech), listed in the paper.
+All spectrograms can be viewed visually and/or listened to directly.

 <br>[ORCA-CLEAN - Denoised Audio/Spectrogram Examples](https://christianbergler.github.io/ORCA-CLEAN/)<br><br>

-The source code of ORCA-CLEAN will be publicly available after publication of our manuscript.<br><br>
+The source code of ORCA-CLEAN will be publicly available soon!<br><br>